sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 title: "Discovering Nix: Provisioning a static webserver with NixOps"
 --------------------------------------------------------------------

-Few weeks ago I decided to pick up Nix.
+A few weeks ago I decided to pick up Nix.
 It's a lovely concept: describe environments / Linux systems in an immutable, functional manner.

 Although Docker solves the immutability part, the idea never really resonated with me: I find it a crude, but effective solution to put an immutable layer over our mutable OSs.

 Nix has a different approach: instead of making our existing systems immutable, it tackles the problem on a lower level: it aims to make the environment immutable from the ground up with a package manager called Nix, and an OS built around it called NixOS.
 And with NixOps, you can manage instances running NixOS.

-In this article I will put together a simple static webserver running Nginx using NixOps.
+In this article, I will put together a simple static webserver running Nginx using NixOps.

 <!-- TEASER -->

 For this tutorial, I will manually install NixOS on a cheap [RamNode][ramnode-product-page] VPS.
-I prefer the manual installation, because I can learn a lot more of how the system works.
+I prefer the manual installation because I can learn a lot more about how the system works.
 I also scrimp.

 In real life, it's easier to go with a cloud provider supported by NixOps, such as Azure, EC2, GCE, or a local VirtualBox installation.
-NixOps can provision machines to these providers automatically, so if you feel like it just skip the next section and look at the [relevant section of the manual][nixos-manual-ec2] instead.
+NixOps can provision machines to these providers automatically, so if you feel like it, just skip the next section and look at the [relevant section of the manual][nixos-manual-ec2] instead.

 # Installing a minimal NixOS

 Installing NixOS is pretty straightforward.
-First, we need to prepare your filesystems as usual with fdisk and mkfs.
+First, we need to prepare your filesystems as usual with `fdisk` and `mkfs`.
 I prefer to add labels to my filesystems as I can have a more meaningful (and less volatile) `fstab`, but it's not necessary.

 After we prepared the disk, we mount the root partition and enable swap if needed.